Yes, you can refinance student loans with a private lender more than once in the quest for a lower interest rate and different repayment term.

-But before you get too refinance happy, it’s important to learn what the advantages and disadvantages of this strategy can be.
+But before you get too refi-happy, it’s important to know the advantages and disadvantages of this strategy.

 What Are Some Advantages of Refinancing Multiple Times?

-Or you might find it handy to refinance your loan for a longer term and lower monthly payments to free up some of your cash flow.
-That will likely mean paying more in interest over the life of the loans, but lower monthly payments may put you in a better position to accomplish your short-term financial goals.
+Or you might find it helpful to refinance to a longer term, with lower monthly payments.
+That will likely mean paying more in interest over the life of the loan, but lower monthly payments may put you in a better position to accomplish your short-term financial goals.